Operations and Transactions

 10. Application (Validator)

 Each transaction is applied in the previously-determined order.
 For each transaction, the account’s sequence number is consumed (increased by 1), the transaction’s validity is rechecked, and each operation is applied in the order they occur in the transaction.
 Operations may fail at this stage due to errors that can occur outside of the transaction and operation validity checks.
 For example, an insufficient balance for a payment is not checked at submission and would fail at this time.
-If any operation fails, the entire transaction will fail, and all previous operations will be rolled back.
+The entire transaction will fail if any operation fails, and all previous operations will be rolled back.

 11. Protocol Upgrades (Validator)